 During the panel, each panelist was asked to give one piece of meaningful advice for founders.
 Here’s what they noted:

-- Mark underscored the need for ruthless prioritization, recommending that companies focus on a single metric that matters most to their business and pivot quickly if it’s not improving.
+- They underscored the need for ruthless prioritization, recommending that companies focus on a single metric that matters most to their business and pivot quickly if it’s not improving.
 Also, don’t over-raise.
 More money at a higher price does not mean you have a better business.

 “If an investor gets it wrong and you suck, they’ve got 39 other companies to fall back on.
 But if you rush in and your investor sucks, there is no divorce.
 You are going to spend with someone who sucks.”